How do I manage a small warehouse?

 Data collected during receiving, picking and shipping is made available in a standard format, but can be presented in a format to match the client's back end system.
-This enables the key information to be passed to the back end system to authorise payment or confirm shipments.
+This enables the key information to be passed to the back end system to authorize payment or confirm shipments.

 The WMS includes comprehensive reporting features, including canned reports, ad hoc reporting (by means of a reporting wizard), and a "mindless dump" that provides a complete set of raw information for further processing by third party applications.

 The above brief description is intended to provide an introductory overview for those not already familiar with these systems.
 We are of course happy to answer any questions you may have about a specific application that you may be considering.